 Font pairings in PicMonkey

 For a quick start with font pairings, try one of our designer-crafted text layouts.
 These bad boys and gals are ready to go as soon as you grab one of 'em.
-And while they're all pre-selected font pairings, you can still customize them to your heart's content.
+And while they're all pre-selected font pairs, you can still customize them to your heart's content.
+Ultimately, your stylistic choices simply require your intuition.
+Don't worry about making the "wrong" choice — it won't be if it feels right.